 He couldn't fly out of the valley because of lack of energy.
 It seems like he'd been downed by the trap for some time, and even once Hiccup released him, without his tail fin he probably couldn't have hunted.
 It was only once Hiccup fed him that he tried to really fly again.
 Also, since he's a reptile, his anatomy's different from a bird's - maybe dragons rely more on their tail fins than birds do.
 So the saving Hiccup part involved Heroic Determination.

 There were quite a number of dragons in the book, some of them featured fins on their tails as well.
-In addition, Gobbles never said they had to loose their tail fins to be grounded, only their tails.
+In addition, Gobber never said they had to lose their tail fins to be grounded, only their tails.
 A Dragon's tail is made of flesh and bone, not feathers, so it would destroy any semblance of stability (most modern interpretation of bipedal dinosaurs was that their massive tails were counter-balances for their gigantic frontal bodies.
 It would not be a stretch for this to apply to flying lizards as well).

 If no one has ever seen a Night Fury before, why do they yell, "The Night Fury!" when Toothless shows up to rescue Hiccup in the training arena?